 Open Research Information at the Berlin University Alliance for Responsible Research Assessment

 To meet the evolution towards increasingly complex research projects and increasingly diverse research outputs, the way research is assessed needs to be adjusted, too.
 Open research information is crucial for this transformation.
 Ludo Waltman, professor and deputy director at the Centre for Science and Technology Studies (CWTS) at Leiden University, illustrates how open research information enables a more responsible assessment of researchers, their projects and research.
 “VIVO Talks!” is organized by the project team of VIVO Research Information Platform.
-This session will talk place online via Zoom on June 13, 2022 at 1 pm CEST (Registration).
+This session took place online via Zoom on June 13, 2022 at 1 pm CEST.
+The presentation is available online (presentation).
+The full recording of Ludo Waltman's presentation has been published as well (video recording).

 About the Speaker